ANS is committed to advancing, fostering, and promoting the development and application of nuclear sciences and technologies to benefit society.

-The Special Award consists of a plaque and a monetary award of $1,000.
+The Special Award recognizes an individual or group for outstanding achievements in a specific area of work.
 The Board of Directors selects a different topical area for the award each year on the recommendation of the Honors and Awards Committee.
-The award is normally conferred during the Annual Meeting of the Society to the outstanding nominee in that specific area of work.

 Nominees may be from any nation, but they must not be deceased at the time the awardee is selected.
 The nominee need not be an ANS member.

 The award may be presented to one or more individuals at the Annual Meeting of the Society.
 It consists of a plaque, $1,000 monetary award*.